 I really love it up there and try to visit often.
 Two of my favorites productions from 2018 were in Philly.
 Nell Bang-Jensen’s The Caregivers at Pig Iron and Taylor Mac’s A 24-Decade History of Popular Music at the Merriam, which were both religious experiences in their own right.

 It’s the only city I actually get sad about leaving.
-Perhaps that has to do with the fact that me and my entire immediate and extended family, including all four grandparents, were born and raised in Philly or the surrounding communities, except for me (first eight years) and my sister (first five years).
+Perhaps that has to do with the fact that my entire immediate and extended family, including all four grandparents, were born and raised in Philly or the surrounding communities, except for me (first eight years) and my sister (first five years).
 Whenever my Megabus or Amtrak pulls away from 30th Street Station, aside from experiencing those feelings, I’m usually also trying to figure out how to get back.

 Phindie: Well, welcome back!